Laura Kenny: 2017–2024

-After giving birth in August 2017, Kenny returned to training in January 2018, and in March, she was part of the British team pursuit line-up that finished in silver position at the World Track Cycling Championships in Apeldoorn.
+After giving birth in August 2017, Kenny returned to training in January 2018.
+In March she was part of the team pursuit line-up that finished in silver position at the World Track Cycling Championships in Apeldoorn.
 The following August, at the European Track Championships in Glasgow, Kenny won gold medals in both the team pursuit and the elimination race.
 She then won six gold medals later in the year in the 201819 Track Cycling World Cup series.
 In Milton, she triumphed in both the team pursuit and omnium, before winning the team pursuit and madison (with Emily Nelson) in Berlin.
 Kenny took part in the madison as a replacement after Archibald had crashed in an earlier event.
 Kenny then added two further golds in London, one as part of the team pursuit, and another in the madison alongside Archibald.

 Kenny won a bronze medal in the team pursuit at the 2019 Track Cycling World Championships in Pruszków.
 She was scheduled to compete in the omnium later on, but was forced to withdraw due to an illness.
-At the European Track Championships, she claimed gold in the team pursuit as well as securing silver medals in both the omnium and madison.
+At the European Track Championships, she claimed her 13th career European gold medal with victory in the team pursuit, as well as securing silver medals in both the omnium and the madison.
 In November, Kenny took part in the Track Cycling World Cup meeting in Minsk.
 She finished runner-up in the madison (with Nelson) and she also finished third in the omnium.

 In January 2020, Kenny broke her shoulder during a crash in the omnium at the Track Cycling World Cup event in Milton.
 Earlier in the event, she and Neah Evans won gold in the madison.
-She decided not to have surgery in order to compete at the following months World Track Cycling Championships.
-A surgeon had also told her that surgery would likely prevent her from competing in the scheduled Olympics that summer.
+She decided not to have surgery in order to compete at the following month's World Track Cycling Championships.
+A surgeon had told her that surgery would probably prevent her from competing in the scheduled Olympics that summer.
 At the World Championships in Berlin, she won a silver medal as a member of the British squad that finished second in the team pursuit.
 Kenny competed in a heat but didn't take part in the final.
 She then finished twelfth in the omnium.
 The Olympics were then postponed due to the COVID-19 pandemic.
 In November, Kenny won three medals at the European Track Championships in Plovdiv.
 She claimed a gold medal in the team pursuit, a silver in the omnium and a bronze in the madison (with Barker).